Cloud Native Runtime Security vs XDR

 It seems that there are a number of vendors, both incumbent and new, coming to market with their version of an eXtended Detection and Response (XDR) platform.
-There is even controversy over the definition, with some in the camp XDR extends from Endpoint Detection and Respond therefore requiring an endpoint component, and others defining XDR as a meta-SIEM, consuming SIEM events, and/or logs, and/or endpoint telemetry, and/or network telemetry for threat detection and response.
+Some folks are repackaging their endpoint-based solutions into new forms and even claiming to be Cloud Detection and Response (CDR) to keep up with the times.
+There is even controversy over the definitions, with some in the camp saying that XDR extends from Endpoint Detection and Respond therefore requiring an endpoint component, and others defining XDR as a meta-SIEM, consuming SIEM events, and/or logs, and/or endpoint telemetry, and/or network telemetry for threat detection and response.
 No matter the definition, XDR platforms seek to improve threat detection accuracy and security operations productivity to combat a skills shortage and ever-increasing volume and sophistication of attacks.

 Spyderbat takes the road less traveled.
 We are not an XDR.
 While it may seem odd to make a declarative statement about what Spyderbat isn’t, we feel it often helps in defining what we are.
 Here are four reasons why Spyderbat is not an XDR.